antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-changes.md

 * AppContext values can be overridden by registry settings.
 [1076165]
 * Asmx service references can be added to store apps.
 [1078198]
-* Contained classvar address yields correct codegen.
-[1033552]
 * CrossGen and NGen create identical System.Core native images.
 [1033601]
 * ICorProfilerCallback6 doesn't leak reference count.
 [1038285]
 * Loading design-time metadata at debug time for universal Windows apps is supported.
 [1038300]
 * Multi-core JIT doesn't deadlock from loop of structs and hang Visual Studio.
 [1043199]
 * ICorDebug heap enumeration doesn't skip objects.
 [1063297]
 * WinMDExp/CCI allow reading record kind 0x5/0x6.
 [1073349]
-* JIT64 correctly generates code for an OPCONDCALL with an indirect target as used for HELP_STOP_FOR_GC.
-[1127805]
 * ETW tracing for WebRequest works reliably when garbage collection happens.
 [1136690]
 * Fixed a deadlock in case of StackOverflow.
 [1138065]
-* Addr-exposed struct field with unsafe code and pointer arithmetic marks the whole struct addr-exposed.
-[1139174]
 * Improved performance reading from the redirected output stream.
 [997190]
 * Product version is correct in binaries' properties.
 [997577]
 * RyuJIT is on by default.
 [10175592], [1020209]